asig/amiga-mouse-adapter/README.md

 joystick to move the mouse cursor.

 # Future improvements
-A gazillion of people already did this, and you can buy it on ebay, but I still plan to turn this into a PS/2 mouse adapter anyway, somewhen in the future.
+~~A gazillion of people already did this, and you can buy it on ebay, but I still plan to turn this into a PS/2 mouse adapter anyway, somewhen in the future.~~
+An adapter for PS/2 mice is available at https://github.com/asig/amiga-ps2-mouse-adapter